-If you have capital gains or losses to report on your taxes, you’ll want to be aware of a recent process change.
-Instead of totaling up your transactions on Schedule D, the IRS requires you to list them out on Form 8949.
+If you have capital gains or losses to report on your taxes, you’ll want to make sure you’re aware of a process change the IRS made a few years back.
+Instead of totaling up your transactions on Schedule D, you are required to list them out on Form 8949.

 It’s a bit complicated to get started, but once you’re organized, you’ll be able to fill out the Form 8949 and Schedule D very quickly.

 Learn more about Form 8949 and the changes in how you report capital gains and losses on the your taxes below.

 When you sell a capital asset (which is pretty much anything you own – including your possessions, stocks, collectibles, and vehicles), you generate a capital gain if you make money on the transaction, and a capital loss if you lose money on the transaction.

 The IRS requires you to report the income from all capital gains so that you can pay the proper amount of income tax, but will also allow you to take a tax deduction on certain types of capital losses.
 For example, you can claim a capital loss if you lose money on the sale of stocks, but you cannot claim a capital loss if you lose money on the sale of your personal residence.

 Capital gains and losses come in two varieties – short-term and long-term.
 Short term refers to something you owned less than a year, and long-term refers to something you owned for one year or more.
 If you own a painting for less than a year and sell it for less than you bought it for, that would be a short-term capital loss.
 If you own a share of stock for more than a year, and sell it for more than you bought it for, that would be a long-term capital gain.